 Freight costs are crucial to any trading or transport company's budget.
 A business's freight charges depend on several factors.
 Distance affects costs; longer routes use more fuel and wear on the vehicle.
 Weight and volume also affect cost; heavier loads require larger, more expensive vehicles.

 In addition to distance and load, external market conditions affect freight costs.
 Due to transportation shortages, high demand can raise prices.
-During slow business periods, freight costs may drop to encourage shipping.
+During slow business periods, freight costs may drop to encourage shifting.
 Insurance, cargo handling, and packaging also increase costs.
 These are a few key freight budget and logistics planning factors for businesses.

 Frequently Asked Questions